McGrath Scholars

 • Resume Upload

-We strongly encourage letters of recommendation to come from staff/faculty who can speak to your academic and/or leadership performance.
-Letters can be written by USF and non-USF affiliates who can best speak to these qualities.
+We strongly encourage letters of recommendation from staff/faculty who can speak to your academic and/or leadership performance.
+USF and non-USF affiliates can write letters that can best speak to these qualities.

 Each cohort of McGrath Scholars is broken down into smaller teams that work together through the semester to develop a capstone project.
 Each project must produce a plan for a tangible outcome that benefits the common good in our city, country, or worldwide community.
 Scholars are encouraged to be innovative in their project development by designing new technologies, products, or services unseen in societies.